corvusdeinanis/cuddlyspaceship/content/Intro to Social Psychology.md

 aliases:
   - social psychology
 ---
-## Definition

-scientific study of behavior and mental processes as they relate to how people interact with, or relate to, others.
+scientific study of behaviour and mental processes as they relate to how people interact with, or relate to, others.

 >"**to understand and explain how the **thoughts**, **feelings**, and **behavior** of **individuals** are influenced by the actual, imagined, or implied the presence of other human beings.*"
 >		-  [[Gordon Allport]]

-How our behaviors, perceptions, thinking, etc change in the presence of other people. studies both overt and covert behaviors.
+How our behaviours, perceptions, thinking, etc change in the presence of other people. studies both overt and covert behaviours.
 Influence of other people on us and vice versa

 ### Social Psychology vs Sociology
 focuses on the individual, not society at large social psychology is study of an **individual** in a **social context**

+##
+Studies:
-## Social Structure
+ Social Structure
-## Social Environment
+ Social Environment
-## Social Interaction
+ Social Interaction

 ### What Does it Study?
 prejudice